Frequently Asked Questions

 - How did you become interested in sled dogs?

 - While on vacation in Aspen in December of 1995, I met a musher named Harry Portland in a bar in Snowmass Village.
 I was there with my best friend from college (Brian Donning) and we played a couple games of pool with Harry.
 We asked him what he did for a living, and I was fascinated with his story of driving dog sleds for Krabloonik Kennels.
 It sounded like so much fun.
 Harry's words stuck in my head for several weeks.
 Finally I made the decision to go for it and try the life of a musher.
-It wasn't until June of 1996 that I resigned from my job as a computer software programmer for Compuware in Michigan and started my journey west to Colorado.
+It wasn't until June of 1996 that I resigned from my job as a software engineer for Compuware in Michigan and started my journey west to Colorado.

 - How did you start your business?